 Is Marijuana Legal in Maine?

 Yes, marijuana is legal in Maine.
 As provided in the Marijuana Legalization Act and the Maine Medical Use of Marijuana Act, eligible persons can use marijuana for medical and recreational purposes.
-Legally, adults up to 21 years can:
+Legally, adults aged 21 or older can:

 Medical caregivers and patients are lawfully permitted to:

 - Possess up to 8 pounds of harvested cannabis

 - Cultivate up to six mature, twelve immature marijuana plants, and any amount of cannabis seedlings

 - Possess cannabis paraphernalia